 Hiking Salkantay trek with a group

 We are used to traveling alone and determine our own planning for the day.
-The idea that we were going to do a 5-day trek with a fixed group, with a fixed timetable, was new for us.
-The big question that we had was if we doing the right thing.
+The idea that we were going to do a trek of 5 days with a fixed group, with a fixed timetable, was new for us.
+The big question that we had was if we were doing the right thing.
 It turned out to be the best time ever.

 In our group, we were with 6 travelers, 1 guide, 2 cooks, and 1 porter (carried the cooking equipment, tents, and other necessities with the help of the donkeys).
 If you do the same tour as us, the group is small, which makes it great.
-At some organizations, they walk with 30 people with only 2 guides.
-We don’t like to walk in such big groups, in our option, it destroys the whole experience.
+At some organizations, they walk with 40 people with only 2 guides.
+We don’t like to walk in such big groups, in our opinion, it makes the whole experience a lot less special.

 - Simple, because everything is arranged (tickets to Machu Picchu, accommodations, food, drinks).
-All you need to bring are your own necessities (more information at #10);
+All you need to bring are your own necessities (more information at chapter what to bring with you for the Salkantay trek);

 - Traveling with a well-known organization means that your guides and porters are specialists who know the route well.
 Above all, they know what to do if things go wrong.
 After all, they are responsible for your safety;